 Radio spectrum is the key raw material for our mobile business.
-The rapid take-up of smartphones and tablets, and the increasing use of video services over mobile, means that mobile network capacity needs to be expanded constantly.
+The rapid take-up mobile broadband means that mobile network capacity needs to be expanded constantly.
 Spectrum awards are also a key factor in the mobile market, affecting the level of investment and competition.

 We believe that:

-- In setting auction reserve prices, authorities should seek to recover only administration costs and allow for price discovery through the auction.
+In setting auction reserve prices, authorities should seek to recover only administration costs and allow for price discovery through the auction.
 They should not allow prices to be influenced by national fiscal ambitions.

 Additionally, when examining merger proposals, competition authorities should consider the risk of spectrum consolidation adversely impacting competition.